What if you could actually know and use the Lydian mode?

 Let’s look at the Major Scale Wikipedia page.

-We learn quickly that a major scale is a diatonic scale which is made up a seven notes and eight degrees, where the first and last degree are the same note, just an octave apart.
-In other words, our major scale - also our Lydian mode - will go from C to C, with all other notes falling between those two octaves.
+We learn quickly that a major scale is a diatonic scale which is made up a seven notes and eight scale degrees, where the first and last degree are the same note, just an octave apart.
+In other words, our major scale - our Lydian mode's structural reference - will go from C to C, with all other notes falling between those two octaves.

-Note also that this article tells us the interval sequence of a major (diatonic) scale, which are as follows:
+Note also the interval sequence of a major (diatonic) scale, which are the following:

 Whole - Whole - Half - Whole - Whole - Whole - Half